 House Bill 24 – Provides protections to vulnerable individuals from financial exploitation; no appropriation required.
 Sponsor: Rep. Ron Ehli.
-Status: Awaiting a House Human Services Committee hearing.
+Status: Passed the House and Senate.
+Waiting for the Governor's action.

 House Bill 35 – Creates a grant program for training volunteer respite providers.
 HB 35 provides grants to local groups to train and recruit respite caregivers for those affected by Alzheimer's disease or related dementias.
 Sponsor: Rep. Gordon Pierson.
-Status: Awaiting a House Human Services Committee on 2/6/2017.
+Status: Heard in House Human Services Committee on 2/6/2017.
 Tabled in Committee on 2/17/17.
 This Bill is dead and will not move forward.

-House Bill 36 – Fund Alzheimer’s Related Services provided by AAAs: HB 36 provides money to the MT Area Agencies on Aging (AAAs) to provide information, assistance, public awareness and direct in-home services for family caregivers of those affected by Alzheimer’s disease and related dementias.
+House Bill 36 – Fund Alzheimer’s related services provided by AAAs: HB 36 provides money to the MT Area Agencies on Aging (AAAs) to provide information, assistance, public awareness and direct in-home services for family caregivers of those affected by Alzheimer’s disease and related dementias.
 Sponsor: Rep. Gordon Pierson.
-Status: Awaiting a House Human Services Committee on 2/6/2017.
+Status: Heard in House Human Services Committee on 2/6/2017.
 Tabled in Committee on 2/17/17.
-This Bill is essentially the same as the Area Agencies on Aging funding line item in the Governor’s Budget (HB 2).
-We are supporting coordinating language between the Governor's Budget line item and this bill.
-It will still only be a total of 1.5 million.
+This Bill is dead and will not move forward.